Matlabrodoodle/Valen-Time-Trials/README.md

 make the perfect Valentine's Day for that special someone!

 To play simply find the file entitled "final_game.py" and run it.
 Enjoy!
+NOTE: the final_game.py in the zip has a section of code commented out that shouldn't be, use the version I upload separately for full functionality

 Team roles were as follows:
 Lead Programmer: Alvito DiStefano